 Some thoughts and tips that can help when deciding how to prioritize packets include:

-- It is generally a good idea to have the priority markings done using devices closest to the source of the data This ensures the packets travel the width and breadth of the network with the correct priority.
+- It is generally a good idea to have the priority markings assigned by devices closest to the source of the data This ensures the packets travel accross the entire network with the correct priority.

 - The device of choice to mark incoming packets should always be switches.
 This is because these devices can load-balance the traffic and share the burden with other switches, thus reducing the burden on their CPUs.

-- For the most part, incoming traffic is almost always greater than that which is headed in the opposite direction.
+- Incoming traffic is almost always greater than that which is headed in the opposite direction.
 ISP providers normally assign less bandwidth to their clients’ outgoing traffic, and it is there (on the outgoing network path) that QoS needs to be primarily applied.

 Finally, the success of a QoS implementation always depends on the quality of the policy that governs how packets are classified, marked, and queued.
 The policy must be carefully drafted for the QoS implementation to be a success.